 Occupancy restrictions, which regulate how many persons may occupy a property and, sometimes, the relationship between those persons (refer also to occupancy codes and restrictions for further information).

-Inclusionary zoning practices that mandate or incentivize the creation of affordable units.
+Lack of inclusionary zoning practices that mandate or incentivize the creation of affordable units.

 Requirements for special use permits for all multifamily properties or multifamily properties serving individuals with disabilities.